Recording With MacAdmins

 A Good Internet Connection

 We use Zoom to do our live coordination, and we’ll make sure that you get access to that on the day of the recording.
 Zoom is a bit bandwidth hungry, so we tend to recommend somewhere with business-grade Internet access with at least 10Mbps down and 5Mbps up.
 To test your connection, visit Speedtest.net and check things out.

 A Way To Record

 We recommend Audacity or QuickTime Player for recording locally.
 You can get Audacity for free from their website, or QuickTime ships with every Mac.
-You can set the correct input easily in the top menu bar next to Core Audio, and select your source.
+You can set the correct input easily in the top menu bar next to Core Audio in Audacity, and select your source, or, for QuickTime Player, you can select your audio interface from the New Audio Recording window.
 We’re always happy to troubleshoot your recording setup, just let us know!
 Plan on 350-700MB of free disk space to record your audio.

 We would love it if you could record in Mono, with a sample rate of 44.1Khz, with a 16-bit sample rate.
 These settings are in Preferences > Quality:

 When it comes to setting the correct volume, snap or click your fingers the same distance from the mic that your mouth would be during recording.
 The aim of the game is to make sure the meter doesn’t go “in the red” when you’re making the loudest noise you think you’ll make.
 You want to see a finger click reach the -6dB make on average.
 See this GIF for an example: